blandflakes/dotfiles/README.md

     * fireplace
     * projectionist
     * dispatch
+* IntelliJ

 Remaining configuration files/setup to deal with or test:
 * tmux
 * consider a paredit alternative
 * Does leiningen.vim affect non-clojure loads?